"Conservation At Work"

 Mr. Charles Yanders is the owner of Yanders Pallets Enterprise, Inc. and a small cattle operation in Paris, TN.
 He was born July 1950 in Ripley, TN Lauderdale County.
 Mr. Yanders graduated from Lauderdale County High School in 1969.
 Three years later he enlisted in the United States Army on January 20, 1972.
 After attaining the rank of Corporal he departed the United States Army on January 19, 1974.
-He is married to Elizabeth and has four children.

 Mr. Yanders has always been involved in agriculture.
 He recalls raising cotton, corn, wheat, beans, and livestock which included goats, cattle and hogs.
 He remembers owning a calf at the age of eight years old.
 He also participated in harness racing for 25 years.
-Now Mr. Yanders is busy running his business Yanders Pallets Enterprise, Inc. and tends to his cattle operation.
+Now Mr. Yanders is busy running his business Yanders Pallets Enterprise, Inc. and tending to his cattle operation.

 His farm includes twenty acres of pasture, with Angus cows, calves and a bull.
 Mr. Yanders recently participated in the Tennessee Department of Agriculture Cost Share program administered by Henry County Soil Conservation District with technical assistance given by Natural Resources Conservation Service (NRCS).